Asian shares steady as Q1 ends; eyes on Europe, China

 With financial markets starting to price in concerns about a slowdown in China, official China manufacturing PMI for March due on Sunday presents the next risk to assets with close links to Chinese growth, such as the Australian dollar, analysts at Barclays Capital said.

-Despite caution over risk taking, quarter-end repatriation flows drove up such riskier assets as the Australian dollar and the euro.
+Concerns about slow progress in debt-cutting efforts in the euro zone's large and indebted countries undermined the euro, which touched $1.3251 on Thursday, its lowest level in three sessions.
+The single currency last stood at $1.3310.

-The euro was up 0.4 percent to $1.3350, up from its lowest level in three sessions of $1.3251 hit on Thursday when concerns about slow progress in debt-cutting efforts in the euro zone's large and indebted countries undermined the currency.
+Italian and Spanish yields rose on Thursday as investors switched into low-risk German debt.

 As risk aversion trades return, the structure of currency flows into Europe is undergoing significant changes, Morgan Stanley said in a research note.